A Game of Thrones (card game): Rounds and phases

 The game is played through repeated rounds until one or more players meets the winning condition, or all but one player has met the elimination condition.
 Rounds are divided into 7 phases, with each phase allowing players to alternate actions that affect the game state in some way.

 The first phase every round is the Plot phase.
 Each player selects one unused plot from his plot deck, and all players reveal their chosen plots simultaneously.
 Initiative values from plot cards and other resources are tallied, and the player with the highest initiative chooses which player will go first in each phase of the current round.
 The textbox effects of plots are then resolved in the order chosen by the first player.

 In the second phase, the Draw phase, each player is allowed to draw two cards from their draw deck.

 Although divided into turns for each player, the Marshalling phase is a single phase for all players.
 At the beginning of each player's turn in the Marshalling phase, the player counts all income from plot card and any other resources available.
 The player is then able to bring new resources in the form of characters, locations, and attachments into play by spending the gold.
 Some events and other triggered effects also require the payment of gold, and unused income is not carried over into other rounds, so resource management is important.

 The fourth phase is the Challenge phase.
 As with the Marshalling phase, each player has a turn to initiate challenges against other players.
-Generally, players may initiate one each of Military, Intrigue, and Power challenges each round, but several cards can allow exta challenges to be initiated or deny certain challenges at all.
+Generally, players may initiate one each of Military, Intrigue, and Power challenges each round, but several cards can allow extra challenges to be initiated or deny certain challenges at all.
 Also, in a multiplayer game, he can either use all his challenges on one opponent or divide them among his adversaries.
 He doesn't have to use all of them.
 Challenges can be initiated in any order, and require a player to kneel one or more characters with an icon matching the challenge type to begin the challenge.
 Then, the player being attacked may kneel one or more characters to attempt to oppose the challenge.
 Once all player actions are taken, the player with the highest total strength in the challenge wins.
 If the defending player wins, nothing special occurs, but if the attacker wins, then the defender suffers losses depending on the type of challenge initiated.